MicrosoftDocs/azure-docs/articles/azure-functions/durable-functions-counter.md

 3. Restarts the orchestrator using the [ContinueAsNew](https://azure.github.io/azure-functions-durable-extension/api/Microsoft.Azure.WebJobs.DurableOrchestrationContext.html#Microsoft_Azure_WebJobs_DurableOrchestrationContext_ContinueAsNew_) method, setting the latest value of `counterState` as the new input.
 4. Continues running forever or until an *end* message is received.

-This is an example of an *eternal orchestration* &mdash that is, one that potentially never ends.
+This is an example of an *eternal orchestration* &mdash; that is, one that potentially never ends.
 It responds to messages sent to it by the [RaiseEventAsync](https://azure.github.io/azure-functions-durable-extension/api/Microsoft.Azure.WebJobs.DurableOrchestrationClient.html#Microsoft_Azure_WebJobs_DurableOrchestrationClient_RaiseEventAsync_) method, which can be called by any non-orchestrator function.

 One unique characteristic of this orchestrator function is that it effectively has no history: the `ContinueAsNew` method resets the history after each processed event.
 This is the preferred way to implement an orchestrator which has an arbitrary lifetime.
 Using a `while` loop could cause the orchestrator function's history to grow unbounded, resulting in unnecessarily high memory usage.